Phoenix Divorce Alternatives Lawyers

 - Immigration fraud

 A legal annulment is not the same as a religious annulment.
 As a law firm, we handle legal annulments to end marriages and to return partners to the status they maintained prior to their marriage.
 Our skilled family law attorneys also handle legal separation cases and divorce cases.
-Contact us today to schedule a consultation with Certified Family Law Specialist, William D. Bishop or one of our other highly skilled divorce and family law attorneys.
+Contact us today to schedule a consultation with one of our other highly skilled divorce and family law attorneys.

 Schedule a Consultation Today

-Contact Bishop Law Offices, P.C. to discuss how you may end your marriage through annulment, legal separation or divorce.
+Contact Bishop, Del Vecchio & Beeks Law Office, P.C. to discuss how you may end your marriage through annulment, legal separation or divorce.
 When you meet with us for an initial consultation, we will help you determine which legal strategy is best in your situation.
 With two office locations in Phoenix and Tempe, we offer convenient and accessible legal services from highly dedicated and professional attorneys.